DevExpress-Examples/xaf-treelist-editor-blazor/Readme.md

 	| RowClick, SelectionChanged, RefreshRequested | events | Occur when users click a row and change selection. |
 	| OnRowClick, OnSelectionChanged, Refresh | methods | Used to raise the corresponding events. |

 2. Create **EventArgs** descendants to pass key values to the *RowClick* and *SelectionChanged* event handlers.
-See these classes in the following file: [TreeListModel.cs](./EFCore/XAFTreeList.Module.Blazor/Editors/TreeListModel.cs#L35-L46).
+See these classes in the following file: [TreeListModel.cs](./CS/EFCore/TreeListDemoEF/TreeListDemoEF.Blazor.Server/Editors/TreeListEditor/TreeListModel.cs#L35-L46).

 ### Component Renderer

-1. In the Blazor-specific module project (_XAFTreeList.Module.Blazor_), create a new Razor component and name it [TreeListRenderer.razor](./EFCore/XAFTreeList.Module.Blazor/Editors/TreeListRenderer.razor).
+1. In the Blazor project (_TreeListDemoEF.Blazor.Server_), create a new Razor component and name it [TreeListRenderer.razor](./CS/EFCore/TreeListDemoEF/TreeListDemoEF.Blazor.Server/Editors/TreeListEditor/TreeListRenderer.razor).
 This component renders the **TreeList** component from the RCL project.
 2. Ensure that the component’s [Build Action](https://docs.microsoft.com/en-us/visualstudio/ide/build-actions) property is set to **Content**.
 3. Declare the required parameters and implement the *IDisposable* interface.